metno/aerovaldb/docs/locking.rst

 For :class:`AerovalJsonFileDB` the locking mechanism uses a folder of lock files (`~/.aerovaldb/` by default) to coordinate the lock.
 It is important that the file system where the lock files are stored supports `fcntl <https://linux.die.net/man/2/fcntl>`.

+By default locking is disabled as it has large effect on performance.
+To enable, set the environment variable `AVDB_USE_LOCKING=1`.

 Overriding the lock-file directory
 ----------------------------------